dukesix144/-Squad-SDK-blueprints/README.md

 ## About

-**Squad-SDK-DAT** are blueprints designed to work with the Squad SDK 4.27.2.
+**Squad-SDK-DAT**: blueprints designed to work with the Squad SDK 4.27.2.

 Key features:
 - **Feature 1:** Spawn player directly in drivers seat of the M1A2 tank.